tracielin/PICU_Resources/index.md

 # Welcome!
 To view articles in your topic of interest, click on a category below.
 <br>Note: Some articles may appear in more than one category.
-<br><br>This website will be continually a work in progress; there's much to improve, and there will be perpetually more to update as research and scientific knowledge progresses!
+<br><br>This website is continually a work in progress; there's much to improve, and there will be perpetually more to update as research and scientific knowledge progresses!

 -----------
 ### Recent Article Highlights